001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 f(\sigma,\text{Execution Budget},\text{Task})
 \]

-PS studies that tradeoff rather than assuming that higher standards are intrinsically better.
+APS studies that tradeoff rather than assuming that higher standards are intrinsically better.

 ---